Umm-e-Hani

 Umm-e-Hani (born 12 August 1996) is a Pakistani cricketer who plays for the national cricket team mainly as a right-arm off break bowler.

-In October 2022, she was named in the Women's One Day International (WODI) squad for Ireland's tour of Pakistan.
-She made her WODI debut on 9 November 2022 against Ireland at Gaddafi Stadium, Lahore.
+In October 2022, she was named in the One Day International (ODI) squad for Ireland's tour of Pakistan.
+She made her ODI debut on 9 November 2022 against Ireland at Gaddafi Stadium, Lahore.
 In July 2023, she was selected in Pakistan's 2023 Asian Games squad.
-She made her Women's Twenty20 International (WT20I) debut for Pakistan, against South Africa, on 3 September 2023.
+She made her Twenty20 International (T20I) debut for Pakistan, against South Africa, on 3 September 2023.